Healthy Homes Assessment Te Mata Hills

 Draught Stopping Te Mata Hills

-If a draft can be perceived as a result of gaps or holes, it requirements to be sealed.
+If a draught is perceived as a result of gaps or holes that it needs to be sealed.

-What are unreasonable gaps and holes?
+What are the most unreasonable gaps or holes?

-See the full details regarding the Healthy Homes draught stopping requirements.
+See the full details of the Healthy Homes draught stopping requirements.

 draught stopping building inspections